sokinpui/itf/README.md

     return "This is a helper."
 ```

-## File Block Mode (Default)
+## File Mode (`--file` or Default)

-The default mode expects one or more markdown code blocks.
+This mode expects one or more markdown code blocks.
 Each block will completely overwrite the content of its target file.
 The file path can be specified in one of two ways.

 **1. Path in First Line Comment**